 Grasslands and the wetlands they contain benefit migratory birds, imperiled species and are critical for our own livelihoods.
 Conserving grasslands is one of the most important things we can do for our province and future generations.

 Conservation is ultimately about hope.
 And we can't do that without you.

 Signature Saskatchewan Grasslands Projects

-The Nature Conservancy of Canada (NCC) has secured more than 170 properties covering almost 150,000 acres (60,703 ha) in Saskatchewan.
+The Nature Conservancy of Canada (NCC) has secured more than 170 properties and has helped to conserve over 198,219 hectares (489,810 acres) of ecologically significant land and water in Saskatchewan.
 With a high diversity of species and some large tracts of native grasslands still intact, Saskatchewan has an opportunity that is not possible in other parts of the world – and opportunity to conserve grasslands forever.
 Here are a few of NCC's signature projects found in the Saskatchewan grasslands: